dgamell/Sched/README.txt

 Req.
 A3e:

-	- Select an existing appointment and change it to today's date and change the time to within fifteen minutes of now.
+	- Select an existing appointment whose user field matches the one you logged in as.
+Change it to today's date and change the time to within fifteen minutes of now.
 Click update and then exit the application and re-run it.
 Log in as the same user you were before and you will be presented with a confirmation dialog listing all of the appointments you have upcoming within the next fifteen minutes.